What to do in Barbados?

 - West Coast: Paynes Beach, Sandy Lane Beach, Batts Rock Beach, Mullins Beach, Heywoods Beach

-For a quieter experience, especially if you’re with children, head to the west coast.
-The east coast beaches are also great (except for sargassum), but they are rough, making swimming more challenging.
+For a quieter experience, especially if you are with children, head to the west coast.
+The east coast beaches are also beautiful, except when there is sargassum, but they are rougher and swimming is more challenging.

-Your experience depends on what you’ve seen before.
-Living in Guadeloupe Island, we had the chance to visit expansive botanical gardens covering several acres, a feature not found in Barbados.
-Nonetheless, Barbados has several botanical gardens well worth visiting.
+Your experience will also depend on what you have seen before.
+Living in Guadeloupe, we have had the chance to visit large botanical gardens spread over several acres, which is not really the case in Barbados.
+Nonetheless, Barbados has several botanical gardens that are well worth visiting.
 We personally explored three of them:

-- Andromeda: a beautiful, airy garden with numerous plants and trees.
+- Andromeda: a beautiful, airy garden with many plants and trees.

-- Hunte’s Garden: considered the best-known and most famous garden on the island.
-It’s truly wonderful, especially for plant observation, though lacking in trees.
-Despite the small size relative to the price, it remains an enjoyable visit.
+- Hunte’s Garden: probably the best-known and most famous garden on the island.
+It is truly lovely, especially for observing plants, although it has fewer large trees.
+Despite being quite small for the price, it remains an enjoyable visit.

-- Flower Forest Botanical Gardens: Our last stop, a blend of the first two gardens.
+- Flower Forest Botanical Gardens: our last stop, and a nice blend of the first two gardens.
 Quite interesting if you have some time.

-I plan to cover these three gardens extensively with photos in future articles.
-No rush, though – stay tuned!
-There’s another garden on the island, Tropical Garden Barbados, where you can explore numerous orchids.
+I plan to cover these three gardens in more detail, with plenty of photos, in future articles.
+No rush, though, stay tuned!
+There is also another garden on the island, Tropical Garden Barbados, where you can see many orchids.

 Explore the caves

-While you might not consider it initially, like most limestone areas globally, and especially on islands, Barbados boasts stunning caves.
-Notable ones include Animal Flower Cave (our favorite) and Harrison’s Cave.
-For those less familiar with English, the word ‘cave’ simply means ‘grotto.’
+It may not be the first thing that comes to mind, but like many limestone areas around the world, especially on islands, Barbados has some impressive caves.
+The most notable ones include Animal Flower Cave, our favorite, and Harrison’s Cave.
+For those less familiar with English, the word “cave” simply means “grotto.”

-I’ll delve into more details about these two caves, both worth a visit, in upcoming articles.
+I’ll go into more detail about these two caves, both worth visiting, in upcoming articles.

-The Animal Flower Cave sits in the far north of the island, surrounded by a truly magnificent setting.
-An excellent restaurant on the cliff’s edge offers stunning views, and you can venture into an underground cave for a swim in an enchanting location.
-Despite being a bit crowded, it was nothing compared to the other cave.
-We personally had a fantastic time there.
+Animal Flower Cave is in the far north of the island, in a truly magnificent setting.
+There is an excellent restaurant on the edge of the cliffs, with stunning views, and you can head underground for a swim in a magical setting.
+Although there were a few people, it was nothing compared with the other cave.
+Personally, we had a fantastic time there.

-I’ll delve into more details about these caves in upcoming articles.
+I’ll go into more detail about these caves in upcoming articles.

-During our stay, we discovered numerous cultural sites worth exploring.
-We made choices based on our preferences, but if you’re into such sites, there are plenty of short visits to consider.
-Here are the top three we frequented:
+During our stay, we discovered several cultural sites worth exploring.
+We made choices based on our own preferences, but if you enjoy this kind of visit, there are plenty of short stops to consider.
+Here are the top three we visited or considered:

 St. Nicholas Abbey

-Initially in our plans, its location on the opposite side of the island from our Airbnb led us to skip it.
-However, we’ve heard positive things about this place, offering visits to an old abbey, a plantation house, a museum, and even a rum distillery.
-There’s a family-friendly mini-train tour, promising potential fun.
+This was initially part of our plans, but its location on the opposite side of the island from our Airbnb led us to skip it.
+However, we have heard good things about the place.
+You can visit an old plantation house, a museum, and even a rum distillery.
+There is also a family-friendly mini-train tour, which could be fun.

-On the same site, don’t miss the Cherry Tree Hill Reserve lookout, rising 250 meters above sea level, providing breathtaking views.
+On the same site, don’t miss the Cherry Tree Hill lookout, around 250 meters above sea level, offering beautiful views.

 Codrington College

-This place was only fifteen minutes from our holiday stay, and we drove past it several times.
-The entire location seemed fascinating, and we visited in the late afternoon to enjoy the beautiful lights.
-Don’t expect anything visually extraordinary, but for an hour’s family walk, it was genuinely enjoyable.
-The site houses one of the oldest Anglican colleges in the region, constructed around 1714.
-It is still in use today for students and various ceremonies.
-Exploring the site and its ancient stones, which are over 300 years old, is possible with a paid visit.
-The site is well-preserved and a pleasant place to visit.
+This place was only fifteen minutes from where we were staying, and we drove past it several times.
+The whole site looked interesting, so we visited in the late afternoon to enjoy the beautiful light.
+Do not expect anything visually extraordinary, but for a one-hour family walk, it was genuinely enjoyable.
+The site is home to one of the oldest Anglican colleges in the region, built around 1714.
+It is still used today for students and various ceremonies.
+You can explore the site and its old stone buildings, which are more than 300 years old, during a paid visit.
+The site is well preserved and pleasant to walk around.
 You can spend an hour there and even enjoy an ice cream in the park at the end.
 A lovely spot, this Codrington College.

 St. James's Church

-We visited this beautiful church, the oldest on the island, built in 1628, not far from where the first English settlers landed in Barbados.
-We went there on a day of mass, in the morning, and it was genuinely interesting to see.
-We could walk around the outside of the church, which houses some old graves.
-All in all, it was a very interesting experience to include in your trip.
+We visited this beautiful church, the oldest on the island, built in 1628 and located not far from where the first English settlers landed in Barbados.
+We went there in the morning on a day when mass was taking place, and it was genuinely interesting to see.
+We were able to walk around the outside of the church, where there are some old graves.
+All in all, it was a very interesting experience to include in our trip.

 And the natural sites

-Unfortunately, Barbados is not quite comparable to our daily experiences in Guadeloupe.
-It is relatively dry, with sparse forestation.
-Its geographical position in the Caribbean may contribute to this, but clearly, natural sites are not its strong suit.
-However, the east coast is much wilder than the west, and you’ll find some beautiful spots along the cliffs.
-For our part, we visited some natural sites, but there are others, as mentioned below.
+Unfortunately, Barbados is not quite comparable to what we are used to in Guadeloupe.
+It is relatively dry, with limited forest cover.
+Its geographical position in the Caribbean may partly explain this, but clearly, natural sites are not its strongest point.
+However, the east coast is much wilder than the west, and you will find some beautiful spots along the cliffs.
+For our part, we visited a few natural sites, but there are others, as mentioned below.

 Barbados Wildlife

-Let’s be honest; we did this mainly for the kids.
-It’s a nature reserve teeming with diverse animals.
-The stroll along the paved, shaded path is both interesting and kid-friendly.
-Along the way, you’ll encounter chickens, peacocks, some deer, and a few monkeys.
-There’s even a room with reptiles, and the visit concludes with monkey feeding, creating a zoo-like atmosphere.
-It’s a delightful outing, though not particularly memorable for adults.
-However, if you’re traveling with children, it could be an engaging experience to consider, as kids always enjoy interacting with animals.
+Let’s be honest: we did this mainly for the kids.
+It is a nature reserve with various animals.
+The walk along the paved, shaded path is both interesting and kid-friendly.
+Along the way, you’ll come across chickens, peacocks, some deer, and a few monkeys.
+There is even a room with reptiles, and the visit ends with monkey feeding, which gives the place a bit of a zoo-like feel.
+It is a pleasant outing, though not especially memorable for adults.
+However, if you are traveling with children, it can be a good experience to consider, as kids always enjoy seeing animals.

-While we haven’t personally visited the other nature reserves mentioned below, here’s some information about each in case you happen to be passing through.
+While we did not personally visit the other nature reserves mentioned below, here is some information about each in case you happen to be passing through.

 Welchman Hall Gully

-This is another ‘natural’ site in the parish of St. Thomas, an excellent spot for nature enthusiasts to explore a small rainforest, reminiscent of the island 300 years ago.
-You’ll discover a beautiful tropical garden with a variety of plants, perfect for self-guided exploration or a guided tour.
-The presence of monkeys (for children) and the remnants of caves along the way add to the charm.
-Feedback has been positive, and the photos are truly inspiring.
-We believe it’s well worth a visit!
+This is another “natural” site in the parish of St. Thomas, and a good spot for nature lovers who want to explore a small tropical forest, said to be reminiscent of what the island looked like 300 years ago.
+You can discover a beautiful tropical garden with a variety of plants, either on your own or with a guide.
+The presence of monkeys, always a plus for children, and the cave remnants along the way add to the charm.
+Feedback has been positive, and the photos look very tempting.
+We believe it is well worth a visit!

 Grenade Hall Forest & Signal Station

-Situated not far from the Barbados Wildlife site mentioned above, we don’t see this as a must-see.
-We all visited together, and while you can stroll through a beautiful yet relatively dry forest (compared to what we find in Guadeloupe) and explore a cave, there’s nothing particularly noteworthy apart from that and a few monkeys.
+Located not far from the Barbados Wildlife site mentioned above, we would not consider this a must-see.
+We visited it together, and while you can walk through a beautiful but relatively dry forest, especially compared with what we find in Guadeloupe, and explore a cave, there is nothing particularly remarkable beyond that and a few monkeys.

 Farley Hill National Park

-Here’s a site we unfortunately missed (discovered it upon our return to Guadeloupe).
-This site is renowned for its spectacular views of the surrounding area.
-You can stroll through the beautiful vegetation and explore the ruins of the 19th-century mansion.
-It’s definitely worth the detour!
+This is one site we unfortunately missed, as we only discovered it after returning to Guadeloupe.
+It is known for its spectacular views of the surrounding area.
+You can stroll through the vegetation and explore the ruins of a 19th-century mansion.
+It definitely seems worth the detour!

 Discover Oistins Fish Market

-We revisited it in the evening during our trip, as we live nearby.
-The atmosphere is genuinely pleasant and reminded us of the famous caravans on the island of Mayotte.
-Granted, it’s touristy and crowded, but it’s worth a visit to savor some delicious grilled fish in a local setting.
+We went there again in the evening during our trip, as we were staying nearby.
+The atmosphere is genuinely pleasant and reminded us of the famous food trucks on the island of Mayotte.
+Granted, it is touristy and crowded, but it is worth a visit to enjoy some delicious grilled fish in a local setting.

 Visit a distillery

-Barbados is famous for its rum, and touring a distillery on our trip could be a fantastic experience if you haven’t had the chance yet.
-We must admit that we’ve already visited nearly all the distilleries in our region, so we’ve moved on.
-However, if you’re new to the experience, it’s definitely worth a visit.
+Barbados is famous for its rum, and visiting a distillery during your trip can be a fantastic experience if you have not had the chance to do so yet.
+We must admit that we have already visited almost all the distilleries in our region, so we skipped this one.
+However, if it is new to you, it is definitely worth considering.

-When we mention that we didn’t have time for certain things, you might think that we spent our whole stay doing nothing—haha!
-But remember, our primary goal was to come here to rest, relax, and have a good time as a family.
-The idea of scuba diving with Melanie was rather complicated as it would have required arranging childcare.
-Nevertheless, Barbados has several diving clubs and numerous dive sites.
-Diving conditions are generally excellent on the west coast, making it an excellent choice for beginners.
-Several sites are highly regarded, including the famous SS Stavronikit, Folkestone Marine Reserve, Carlisle Bay Marine Park, and SS Berwyn, to name a few.
+When we say we did not have time for certain things, you might think we spent the whole stay doing nothing, haha!
+But remember, our main goal was to rest, relax, and enjoy time together as a family.
+Scuba diving with Mélanie was rather complicated, as it would have required arranging childcare.
+Nevertheless, Barbados has several dive centers and numerous dive sites.
+Diving conditions are generally excellent on the west coast, making it a good choice for beginners.
+Several sites are highly regarded, including the famous SS Stavronikita, Folkestone Marine Reserve, Carlisle Bay Marine Park, and SS Berwyn, to name a few.

-If you have the opportunity to dive in Barbados, it’s well worth it, especially to explore the magnificent wreck of the SS Stavronikit.
+If you have the opportunity to dive in Barbados, it is well worth it, especially to explore the magnificent wreck of the SS Stavronikita.

 A day in a lovely hotel

-Sure, it might sound cliché, but during our vacation, we opted for a day at a delightful hotel.
+Sure, it might sound cliché, but during our vacation, we decided to spend a day at a lovely hotel.

-After some research, we selected the Savannah Beach Club and thoroughly enjoyed our day—relaxing, playing with the kids in the pool, and indulging in a beachfront buffet.
+After some research, we chose the Savannah Beach Club and thoroughly enjoyed our day, relaxing, playing with the kids in the pool, and enjoying a beachfront buffet.
 Overall, it was a day of pure luxury, haha!

 Barbados in a day?

 While we were there, the most common question was: what can you do in a day?
-Considering most tourists only spend a day here on a Caribbean cruise, it’s challenging to recommend just one activity.
-Yes, the west coast beaches are beautiful, but if you cruise around the Caribbean islands, you’ll likely discover even more stunning and less developed places.
-Instead, I’d suggest a visit to the caves, especially the Animal Flower Cave in the far north of the island.
-It’s truly worth a visit, and its cliffside location is magnificent.
+Considering that many tourists only spend a day here on a Caribbean cruise, it is difficult to recommend just one activity.
+Yes, the west coast beaches are beautiful, but if you are cruising around the Caribbean islands, you will probably discover even more stunning and less developed places.
+Instead, I would suggest visiting the caves, especially Animal Flower Cave in the far north of the island.
+It is truly worth a visit, and its cliffside location is magnificent.
 You can also enjoy lunch at the restaurant just above the cave.

-I’m coming to the end of this article on things to do and see in Barbados.
-As they say, it may not be one of the extraordinary places to discover and see, but we had a great time as a family and, most importantly, we managed to switch off (especially me, haha).
+I am coming to the end of this article on things to do and see in Barbados.
+As I said, it may not be one of the most extraordinary places to discover, but we had a great time as a family and, most importantly, we managed to switch off, especially me, haha.

 At the end of the day, spending quality time with the people you love is the best!